-...I don't know...
+RICHARD MIDDLEMAN, SR. ...I don't know ...
 It's different now.
 It was a long time ago.
-It should never have happened like that...
+It should never have happened like that ...
 He pushes ONAJE away and pins him against the picnic table.
 ONAJE does not resist.

-You want to fight?
-I got nothing... nothin'... nothin'.
-William look at me...

-They broke me too...
-It was different...
+RICHARD MIDDLEMAN, SR. (CONT'D) You want to fight?
+I got nothing ... nothin' ...
+William look at me ... (beat) They broke me too ...
+It was different ...
 But it was the same.

-It's not the same. ...
+ONAJE It's not the same. ...
 You got that car?

-You want a car?
-I got it for my boy so he could get out of here.
+RICHARD MIDDLEMAN, SR. I got it for my boy so he could get out of You want a car? here.
 And he came back!

-Is it your car?

-This Goddamn car is like a boomerang.
+ONAJE Is it your car?
+RICHARD MIDDLEMAN, SR. This Goddamn car is like a boomerang.
 You throw it away and it Goddamn comes back.

-I want your car.

-I sure enough don't want this car!...
+ONAJE I want your car.
+RICHARD MIDDLEMAN, SR. I sure enough don't want this car!...
 I drive it to Wyoming and it would probably drive me back and I'd be married...
 Jesus Christ I couldn't take that again!

-Give me the car.

-(searches glove compartment)

-I'm sure the paperwork is in here somewhere.
+ONAJE Give me the car.
+RICHARD MIDDLEMAN, SR. (searches glove compartment) I'm sure the paperwork is in here somewhere.
 I'm never coming back to this place!

-Then give me the car!
+ONAJE Then give me the car!
+RICHARD MIDDLEMAN, SR. I'm try'n to find the papers.
 Hold on.
-I'm try'n to find the papers.